 Located on Al Safa Street in the Al Satwa neighbourhood of Dubai, Al Khazzan Park covers approximately 1.4 hectares and occupies a key urban slot between major highways.
 Previously a local water-tank site, the park underwent a major renovation and was launched as Dubai’s first zero-energy public park.
 All its lighting, irrigation and buildings are powered by on-site solar panels.

-The park features a striking 40-metre blue-and-white water tower, shaded lawns, children’s play areas, jogging paths and a small café.
+The park features a striking 40-metre blue-and-white striped water tower, shaded lawns, children’s play areas, jogging paths and a small café.
 Because of its location near Sheikh Zayed Road and the metro, Al Khazzan Park offers a convenient green space for both residents and visitors.

 Nearby Attractions: